USS San Francisco (CA-38): 1943–1944

-On 17 June, San Francisco refueled and took up station between the approaching enemy force and the amphibious force at Saipan.
+On 17 June, San Francisco refueled and took up station between the approaching Japanese force and the amphibious force at Saipan.
 On the morning of 19 June, the Battle of the Philippine Sea opened for San Francisco.
 At about 1046, she was straddled fore and aft by bombs. "... a mass of enemy planes on the screen at 20 mi."
 At 1126, the cruiser opened fire.
 A 40 mm shell from Indianapolis set off San Francisco's smoke screen generators.
 By noon, quiet had returned.
 At 1424, dive bombers made the last Japanese attack.
 By 20 June, San Francisco steamed westward in pursuit of the Japanese force.
 The next day, she returned to the Saipan area and resumed operations with the covering force for the transports.
-On 8 July, San Francisco again steamed to Guam to bombard enemy positions.
+On 8 July, San Francisco again steamed to Guam to bombard Japanese positions.
 During the next four days, she shelled targets in the Agat and Agana areas.
 On 12 July, she returned to Saipan to replenish and refuel, and on 18 July, again took station off Guam.

-From 18 to 20 July, she shelled enemy positions, supported beach demolition units, and provided night harassing and defense repair interdiction in the Agat and Faci Point areas.
+From 18 to 20 July, she shelled Japanese positions, supported beach demolition units, and provided night harassing and defense repair interdiction in the Agat and Faci Point areas.
 On 21 July, she began to support Marines assaulting the Agat beaches.
 On 24 July, the cruiser shifted her fire to Orote Point.

 On 30 July, she headed, via Eniwetok and Pearl Harbor, for San Francisco.
 The cruiser arrived back on the west coast on 16 August for overhaul.

 On 31 October, she steamed west again, and on 21 November arrived at Ulithi, where she resumed flagship duties for CruDiv 6.
 On 10 December, she cleared the anchorage and moved toward the Philippines in TG 38.1.
 On 14–15 December, during carrier strikes against Luzon, San Francisco's planes were employed on antisubmarine patrol and in rescue work.
 On 16 December, the force headed for a rendezvous with TG 30.17, the replenishment force.
 A typhoon interrupted the refueling operations; and the ships rode out the storm for the next two days.
 On 19 December, she participated in a search for survivors from three destroyers which had gone down during the typhoon.

 On 20 December, TF 38 turned westward again to resume operations against Luzon; but high seas precluded strikes.
 On 24 December, the force returned to Ulithi.